 I have spent the last ten years working in classrooms which are more evidence-informed than ever before.
 As I near the end of my career, I finally understand what works.
 And what works for the students in our state schools, where we educate the masses at scale, is getting them to know and understand stuff.
 It is not joyless; rather, it is making sure that children from all socio-economic backgrounds encounter “the best that has been thought and said”.

 I am all for “cramming [students’] heads full of facts” because only then can they “develop their own faculty for critical thinking, asking questions and interrogating data”.

-We both want the same thing Kate, but only I know how to get it.
+We both want the same thing Kate, but, out of the pair of us, I’m the only one who knows how to get it.